10 Best things to do in Sintra – Complete guide

 In 1147 it was conquered by D. Afonso Henriques.
 But, since it did not have an important military function, it was eventually abandoned until it was recovered by D. Fernando II, the artist king, who restored the walls and planted trees in the surrounding area.

 You can also choose to walk from the center of Sintra.
-But unfortunately, part of the Sintra Park path is closed (2023) due to a landslide a few years ago.
+Unfortunately, part of the Sintra Park path is closed (2023) due to a landslide a few years ago.
 So you have to hike on the road where the cars pass.
 It’s not a long walk, but it’s always uphill.

 You can buy the castle ticket at the entrance or online.
 There are combined tickets with other Sintra monuments, which makes entry cheaper.